 Problems with movement: movement requires some muscles to contract and othes to lenghten.
 Movement irritates trigger points and increases pain, making you less and less inclined to move.

-For example if your neck hurts, you stop turning your head to keep the
+For example if your neck hurts, you stop turning your head to keep the muscles from suffering further abuse.

-burden, but these muscles are bound to get stressed from doing the ackward, unaccustomed work, And very soon they develop trigger points too.
+This calls other muscles into action to take up the burden, but these muscles are bound to get stressed from doing the ackward, unaccustomed work, And very soon they develop trigger points too.
 The range of motion becomes progressively limited.

 Untreated trigger point that go on for months or years can really drag your spirits down.

-Chronic pain is a well-known cause of depression, especially if you’ve been told it’s
+Chronic pain is a well-known cause of depression, especially if you’ve been told it’s untreatable.

-Sleeplessness and chronic fatique are other very common symptoms,
+Sleeplessness and chronic fatique are other very common symptoms, because they keep you from resting.

 Muscles that have been shortened and enlarged by trigger points frequently squeeze nearby nerves.
 This can distort the electrical signals that travel along it, resulting in abnormal sensations such as numbness, tinling, burning and hypersensitivity in the areas served by the nerve.
 This is a very common occurrence in the arms and hands.